Storidge/cio-user-docs/operations/backup_minio.md

 ---
-title: Backup to MinIO
+title: Backup to internal cluster
 description: configure backup to MinIO repo
 lang: en-US
 ---

-# Backup to MinIO S3
+# Backup to internal S3

 The Storidge cluster includes a built-in backup and restore capability to cover critical data management and protection use cases.
 This capability balances the needs of developers and operators, making it simple to deploy, and manage data for containerized applications at scale.